gluster/gluster-kubernetes/vagrant/README.md

  5. Run `docker-cache.sh <host IP>:5000 node0`
     * **OPTIONAL:** Run `docker pull gcr.io/google_containers/nginx-slim:0.8`
       on `node0` before caching, since it is used in testing.
+ 6. Tear down the vagrant environment: `vagrant destroy`
+ 7. Set `custom_registry_gcr=true` in `global_vars.yml`

-Now Docker will check your custom registry before pulling from Docker Hub.
+Now Docker will pull gcr.io images and custom images from your custom registry, and check your custom registry before pulling from Docker Hub.
+You will want to periodically set `custom_registry_add=false` and `custom_registry_gcr=false` to pull updated images and then cache them with `docker-cache.sh`.